garbarok/garbarok/README.md

 <h1 align="center">Hi 👋, I'm Óscar</h1>
-<h3 align="center">A passionate fullstack developer from Spain</h3>
+<h3 align="center">A Fullstack Developer from Spain</h3>
-Hi, I'm a front-end developer passionate about creating captivating web experiences.
-My expertise is in JavaScript and React.
-Recently, I have been using React and Redux for my projects to enhance the user experience.
-I'm seeking new opportunities to apply my growing skill set to exciting projects.
-If my expertise aligns well with what you're looking, let's connect!
+Hey there!
+Welcome to my GitHub.
+I’m Óscar, a Software Engineer who loves building clean, scalable, and user-focused applications.
+I have a solid background in JavaScript, React, and Node.js, and I’m always looking for ways to write better, more maintainable code.

-- 📊 I am working as Fullstack developer in CheckinScan
+Right now, I’m a Fullstack Developer at Mavelpoint, where I work on exciting projects that keep me on my toes.
+Whether it’s creating seamless frontend experiences or designing robust backend systems, I genuinely enjoy diving into all aspects of development.

-- 🌱 I’m currently learning **React, Remix and Web development in general**
+- 🌱 I’m diving deeper into **Node.js and NestJS** to sharpen my backend skills.

 - 👨‍💻 All of my projects are available at [https://www.oscargallegoruiz.com/](https://www.oscargallegoruiz.com/)